 However life changes, and after 15 years and some amazing years helping so many people, it was time for us to close Diabetes Counselling Online in mid 2016.

-After a little break, I returned to relaunch this site as Diabetes Can't Stop Me - a place to get inspired about living a healthy happy life with diabetes; and the recently launched My Diabetes Pregnancy.
+After a little break, I returned to relaunch this site as Diabetes Can't Stop Me.

 Here is a little bit of press around my work.